12-09-2013

 How to Remove Asbestos

-Official government guidance notes asbestos is only dangerous if it is disturbed, so homeowners do not have to worry if it is merely present in their property.
-However, it should still ne removed ASAP in a controlled manner, by professionals who know what they are doing.
-In today's DIY-centric world, it is easier than you think to carry out some work and be exposed without knowing it.
+However, it should still be removed ASAP in a controlled manner, by professionals who know what they are doing.
+In today's DIY-centric world, it is easier than you think to carry out some work and be exposed to asbestos without knowing it.

 How is asbestos dealt with?